evolve-agility/evolve-agility.github.io/pages/capablity.md

 ##Benefits

-The main benefit will be access to skilled professionals who have an in-depth knowledge of agile practices and implementation at various organisations across different sectors.
+The main benefit will be access to skilled professionals, who have an in-depth knowledge of agile practices and implementation at various organisations across different sectors.

 Recommendations will be provided to allow the business to proceed most effectively.
 These will recommendations will be current and provided details for adopting agile knowledge, skills and values.